-Doctor of veterinary medicine since 2007, graduate of the University of Liège.
-He continued the following year in internship with his thesis subject : “Atlas of the normal abdomen of dogs in MRI 3 tesla”.
+Philippe has been a doctor of veterinary medicine since 2007.
+He graduated from the University of Liège.
+He continued the following year in internship with his thesis subject: “Atlas of the normal abdomen of dogs in MRI 3 tesla”.

 He began his residency at the European College of Veterinary Surgeon at Vetagro Sup in Lyon in 2009.
-His research articles concerned mainly the definition of CT hernias with scanner and the development of nephroscopy.
-In 2012, it was the start of ligamentoplasty trials at Vetagro Sup, allowing to define the needs in order to develop this new technique and its implants.
+His research articles mainly concerned the definition of CT hernias with scanner and the development of nephroscopy.
+In 2012, ligamentoplasty trials started at Vetagro Sup, which helped define the needs in order to develop this new technique and implants.

 Since 2013, he has developed a surgery consultant activity in the alpine arc around Annecy, to which an imaging activity was added with the arrival of Dr Rachel BUTTIN in 2018.
 Together, they were among the first clinicians to use stem cells and define their indications.
 He became a lecturer and consulting surgeon with Vetbiobank.

-He trained with Dr. Chancrin for cemented hip prosthesis and impacted, which he uses regularly.
+He trained with Dr. Chancrin for cemented hip prosthesis, which he uses regularly.